hannibunny/nlpbook/_sources/05representations/05representations.md

 2. Semantic relations between words are not modelled.
 This means that in this model there is no information about the fact that word *car* is more related to word *vehicle* than to word *lake*.
 3. In the BoW-model of documents word order is totally ignored.
 E.g. the model can not distinguish if word *not* appeared immediately before word *good* or before word *bad*.

+All of these drawbacks can be solved by
+* applying *Distributional Semantic Models* for caluclating better vector-representations of words
-All of these drawbacks can be solved by applying *Distributional Semantic models* to map words into numeric vectors and by the way the resulting *Word Empeddings* are passed e.g. to the input of Recurrent Neural Networks, Convolutional Neural Networks or Transformers (see later chapters of this lecture).
+* pass these vector-representations of words to the input of neural network architectures such as Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs) or Transformers (see later chapters of this lecture).

 (dsm-label)=
 ## Distributional Semantic Models